-For convenience, crushed rock bedding conforming to crushed surfacing top course material of Section 9-03.9(3) - Crushed Surfacing of the Standard Specifications may also be used as bedding material for pipe.
+For convenience, pipe bedding conforming to crushed surfacing top course material of Section 9-03.9(3) - Crushed Surfacing of the Standard Specifications may also be used as bedding material for pipe.

-In unpaved areas, the Contractor may request to use excavated material used as pipe bedding where it has been determined by the Engineer as suitable meeting the requirements of Section 9-03.12(3) - Gravel Backfill for Pipe Zone Bedding of the Standard Specifications, and proper compaction levels can be achieved.
+In unpaved areas, the Contractor may request to use excavated material as pipe zone bedding and must demonstrate to the Engineer that the suitable excavated material conforms to Section 9-03.12(3) - Gravel Backfill for Pipe Zone Bedding of the Standard Specifications, and proper compaction levels can be achieved.